Specialized pro-resolving mediators: DHA-derived maresins

-n-3 DPA-derived maresins
+n−3 DPA-derived maresins

-n-3 DPA-derived maresins are presumed to be formed in mammals by metabolism of n-3 DPA by an undefined 12-lipoxygenase activity to a 14-hydroperoxy-DPA intermediated and the subsequent conversion of this intermediate to di-hydroxyl products which have been termed MaR1n-3, MaR2n-3, and MaR3n-3 based on their structural analogies to MaR1, MaR2, and MaR3, respectively.
-MaR1n-3 and MaRn-3 have been found to possess anti-inflammatory activity in in vitro assays of human neutrophil function.
-These n-3 DPA-derived maresins have not been defined with respect to the chirality of their hydroxyl residues or the cis–trans isomerism of their double bonds.
-The following table lists the structural formulae (DPA stands for docosapentaenoic acid), major activities, cellular receptor targets (where known), and Wikipedia pages giving further information on the activity and syntheses.
+n−3 DPA-derived maresins are presumed to be formed in mammals by metabolism of n−3 DPA by an undefined 12-lipoxygenase activity to a 14-hydroperoxy-DPA intermediated and the subsequent conversion of this intermediate to di-hydroxyl products which have been termed MaR1n−3, MaR2n−3, and MaR3n−3 based on their structural analogies to MaR1, MaR2, and MaR3, respectively.
+MaR1n−3 and MaR2n−3 have been found to possess anti-inflammatory activity in in vitro assays of human neutrophil function.
+These n−3 DPA-derived maresins have not been defined with respect to the chirality of their hydroxyl residues or the cis–trans isomerism of their double bonds.
+The following table lists the structural formulae (DPA stands for docosapentaenoic acid), major activities and cellular receptor targets (where known).

 Other PUFA metabolites with SPM-like activity

 The following PUFA metabolites, while not yet formally classified as SPM, have been recently described and determined to have anti-inflammatory activity.